As of: 19 June 2026 · Reading time: 4 min

 The advantages are obvious: cost savings, access to specialized expertise and faster market launch of products are just some of the potential that outsourcing offers.

-But in addition to the numerous opportunities, the outsourcing also carries risks that can endanger the success of a project.
+But in addition to the many opportunities, the outsourcing also carries risks that can endanger the success of a project.

 Careful planning and the choice of the right partner are therefore essential to minimise these risks and ensure successful long-term cooperation.